gonzaferrando/spotify-challenge/README.md

 - Some components are using BEM for managing classes.
 Some others don't.
 - Some components are created at index.tsx, some others don't.
 - No unit test created.
+- Login: No validation applied.
+You just need to complete with any email and then press "Login" button.

 ### Want to see how it works?